csev/cc4e/book/chap01.md

 controls the process.

 Since things divide so nicely, it would be well to write them that way too.
-Accordingly, let us first write a separate function getline to fetch the _next line_ of input; this is a generalization of getchar.
+Accordingly, let us first write a separate function `get_line` to fetch the _next line_ of input; this is a generalization of getchar.
 To make the function useful in other contexts, we'll try to make it as flexible as possible.
-At the minimum, getline has to return a signal about possible end of file; a more generally useful design would be to return the length of the line, or zero if end of file is encountered.
+At the minimum, `get_line` has to return a signal about possible end of file; a more generally useful design would be to return the length of the line, or zero if end of file is encountered.
 Zero is never a valid line length since every line has at least one character; even a line containing only a newline has length 1.

 When we find a line that is longer than the previous longest, it must be saved somewhere.
-This suggests a second function, copy, to copy the new line to a safe place.
+This suggests a second function, `copy`, to copy the new line to a safe place.

-Finally, we need a main program to control getline and copy.
+Finally, we need a main program to control `get_line` and `copy`.
 Here is the result.

 [comment]: <> (page 26 , 26 THE C PROGRAMMING LANGUAGE CHAPTER I )

 [comment]: <> (code c_026_01.c)

-main and getline communicate both through a pair of arguments and a returned value.
-In getline, the arguments are declared by the lines
+`main` and `get_line` communicate both through a pair of arguments and a returned value.
+In `get_line`, the arguments are declared by the lines

 [comment]: <> (page 27 , CHAPTER I A TUTORIAL INTRODUCTION 27 )